Think-and-Dev/gitbook-docs-test/docs/integration/events.md

     throw Error('Can not find MoCExchange contract.');
   }

-  // In this example we are getting BPro Mint events from MoCExchange contract
+  // In this example we are getting RiskPro Mint events from MoCExchange contract
   // in the interval of blocks passed by parameter const getEvents = () =>
     Promise.resolve(mocExchange.getPastEvents('RiskProMint', { fromBlock: 1000, toBlock: 1010 }))